istateside/studio-connect-four/README.md

 This is Movable Ink Cartridge that goes with the Studio Connect Four app.

+This app expects an endpoint available at `miconnectfour.localtunnel.me`, which should hit the Go services running on port 1990 from `github.com/istateside/connect-four`.
+You can use localtunnel to have this running locally.

+`lt --port 1990 --subdomain miconnectfour`

 ## Updating in dev

 First, you need to have the `push-dev-cartridge` script.
 You can get it like so: